top of page

 Views and challenges at Arbel National Park and Nature Reserve

-Arbel National Park is at the northeastern part of the Arbel plateau.
-Its cliffs tower over the Ginossar Valley and Lake Kinneret below.
-A popular family hike on top of the cliffs offers wonderful views over the northern part of Lake Kinneret and the Eastern Lower and Upper Galilee.
-A challenging hike is on the side of the cliff that uses ladders and footholds to visit the caves used as hideouts by supporters of Antigonus against Herod and by Jews during the Great Revolt against the Romans and a cliffside fortress built during the Ottoman period.
+Arbel National Park is at the northeastern edge of the Arbel Plateau and its cliffs tower over the Ginossar Valley and Lake Kinneret below.
+A popular family hike is on the top of the cliffs, and this offers wonderful views over the northern part of Lake Kinneret and eastern Galilee.
+A challenging hike on the cliff uses ladders and footholds to visit caves used as hideouts by supporters of the Hasmonean Antigonus against Herod the Great and by Jews during the Great Revolt against Rome.
+It was made into a cliffside fortress during the Ottoman period.
 A short walk to the ruins of the ancient synagogue of Arbel is also of considerable interest.
 There are additional trails for experienced hikers.

 Overlooking Mt Nitai.jpeg

-People have lived in the many caves on these cliffs since prehistoric times.
-In 38 BCE, the villagers of Arbel supported the Hasmonean Antigonus against Herod the Great and barricaded themselves inside the caves.
+The caves on the cliffs in the park have been inhabited since prehistoric times.
+In 38 BCE, the villagers of Arbel supported the Hasmonean Antigonus against Herod the Great, who had been recently appointed by Rome to rule over the Jewish kingdom, and they barricaded themselves inside the caves.
 To overcome and kill them, Herod lowered his Roman soldiers from the top of the cliffs in cages suspended by ropes.
-As commander of the Galilee during the Great Revolt against Rome in 66-67 CE, Josephus built walls around the caves.
-A protective wall was also built on Mount Nitai, and this can be seen from the top of the cliffs.
+There is a model of such a cage by the service area of the park.
+As commander of the Galilee during the Great Revolt against Rome between 66 to 67 CE, Josephus built walls around the caves.
+A protective wall was also built on nearby Mount Nitai, and this can be seen from the top of the cliffs.
 The caves were re-fortified as a castle by the son of the Druze ruler Fahr ad-Din in the 17th century.
-A popular hike descends the side of the cliff and walks through the different levels of the fortress ruins.
+A popular but challenging hike walks down the side of the cliff and through the different levels of the fortress ruins.

 Family hike to the observation points on top of the cliff: